Millennials – Less Sex, More STDs

 The Director of National Marriage Project, Brad Wilcox, called the discrepancy between low sex rates and high STD rates among millennials “a bit mysterious.”
 It is only logical to think of the factors that may have indirectly caused this.

-Dennis Paradise, founder of Southern California-based Paradise Marketing, which works with top condom makers like Trojan, Lifestyles, and Durex, says that the STD increase may be caused by the convenience being offered by the morning-after pill, more so that the US Food and Drug Administration has made it easy to obtain.
+Dennis Paradise, founder of Southern California-based Paradise Marketing, which works with top condom makers like Trojan, Lifestyles, and Durex, says that the STD increase may be caused by the convenience being offered by the morning-after pill, more so than the US Food and Drug Administration has made it easy to obtain.
 In 2013, the department has approved its use without a prescription or age limits.
 You can now buy the Plan B pill over-the-counter.
 This product not only caused condom sales to drop but may also have something to do with the rise of STD rates.
 To back this up, a 2015 research published in the journal Health Economics provided a data summary that proves having over-the-counter access to Emergency Birth Control (EBC) leads to increased STD rates.

 During the years 2013-2015, teenagers and young adults within the age of 15-25 years old had issues relating to confidentiality for services relating to sexual or reproductive health.
 In the U.S., 12.7% of sexually experienced in the age bracket who were part of their parent’s health insurance plan had concerns that their parent might find out if they would be seeking sexual and reproductive health care.
-This confidentiality issue could be one of the barriers for patients to get proper STD services and some medical groups have pointed out that providers should try spending time alone with the patients without their parent in the room.
+This confidentiality issue could be one of the barriers for patients to get proper STD testing services and some medical groups have pointed out that providers should try spending time alone with the patients without their parent in the room.
 In fact, it is noted that STD rates may be worse than what was actually noted.
-County Department of Public Health states that there are a lot if individuals who do not report their sickness to their doctors.
+County Department of Public Health states that there are a lot of individuals who do not report their sickness to their doctors.

 It is also worth mentioning that there are tighter budgets when it comes to public health programs.
 Fred Wyand, director of the American Sexual Health Association, told the Centers for Disease Control that federal budget squeezes are part of the problem too.
 Having tighter budget means that health programs dedicated to prevention and treatment must continually do more with less.

 Unlike during the late 1980s and 1990s when HIV scare has made people wary of their sexual behaviors, now that HIV is not tagged as lethal anymore due to medical advancements, people are now being apathetic about their behaviors.
-To address this, various officials are now saying that they will increase access to testing, reduce barriers to treatment, and continuously increase community awareness.
+To address this, various officials are now saying that they will increase access to STD tests, reduce barriers to treatment, and continuously increase community awareness.

 The rise of these cases should have been plucked out in an earlier stage through continuous awareness, accountability, and support.